Back to news

 “We chatted about a whole range of different subjects... and there was free food!”

-By listening to our customers, removing pressure and uncertainty, we enabled them to experience the coronation as they liked.
+By listening to our residents, removing pressure and uncertainty, we enabled them to experience the coronation as they liked.
 This inclusive approach to events empowers people to develop their social skills in a safe, supportive environment.
 And once they’re ready to move on from our service they can do so with confidence.

 Learn more about our care and support services